-These serums can help smooth out fine lines by plumping and hydrating the under-eye area.
+Vitamin C serums can help smooth out fine lines by plumping and hydrating the under-eye area.

-Although vitamin C is more effective at reducing overall redness, some people say that it can help alleviate discoloration associated with under-eye circles.
+Although vitamin C is more effective at reducing overall redness, some people say it can help alleviate discoloration associated with under-eye circles.

 Collagen is a naturally occurring protein that depletes over time.
 Lower levels of collagen can lead to fine lines and wrinkles.

 Collagen production is tied to skin elasticity and firmness.
-When your collagen levels begin to drop, your skin may begin to sag.
+When your collagen levels begin to drop, your skin may also begin to sag.

 Sun damage is caused by molecules called free radicals.
 These are atoms with a missing electron.

 Vitamin C is rich in antioxidants.
 Antioxidants protect healthy skin cells by “giving” these free radicals an electron, rendering them harmless.

-Although topical vitamin C is generally well-tolerated, all skin products have the potential to cause side effects.
+Although topical vitamin C is generally well tolerated, all skin products have the potential to cause side effects.